comics-asiis/ToxicPeptidePrediction/README.md

 ```

 ## Output
-The output of ToxTeller is a CSV file created in the same folder of the sequence file showing the prediction results.
+The output of ToxTeller is a CSV file showing the prediction results generated in the same folder of the sequence file.

-Each row represent a peptide sequence with the format:
+Each row represents a peptide with the format:

  Index, peptide name, peptide sequence, sequence length, prediction by LR, prediction by SVM, prediction by RF, prediction by XGBoost